-These Design Guidelines form Annexure F under the Contract.
-All buyers must comply with the conditions set out in this Annexure F.
+The Design Guidelines and Restrictive Covenants form Annexure 'A' under the Contract of Sale.
+All Buyers must comply with the conditions set out in this Annexure 'A'.

-The Design Guidelines define the criteria the Seller will use in order to assess and approve building plans (Design Approval).
+The Design Guidelines define the criteria the Seller will use in order to assess building plans for Design Approval.

-The Restrictive Covenants in Annexure B place various restrictions on the use of the Property for the benefit of all landowners in Mahala.
+The "Restrictive Covenants" (Annexure A) are the various restrictions placed on the title for the benefit of all landowners in Mahala.